metauni/metauni.github.io/index.md

 ### Past events

 * **12/2/2021**: Community builder event {`no challenge`}.
 This started with an introduction to Weiqi on the new Weiqi boards, followed by a livestream on how to add metauni objects (the Whiteboard, Viewer and Weiqi board) to your Roblox world.
-BP then explained how to use the new metauni admin features to kick/ban users and manage usage of the whiteboards.
+BP then explained how to use the new metauni admin features to kick/ban users and manage usage of the whiteboards ([video](https://youtu.be/ZTB9tLb5Y-c)).

 * **5/2/2021**: [Lucas Cantor](https://www.lucascantormusic.com/) on music ([video](https://youtu.be/BNbJEQptKk4)) and a pre-event session on the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) by Will Troiani ([video](https://youtu.be/SuBBHUjOywM)) {`#2A`, `#2B`}.
 * **29/1/2021**: Build Your Own Node event.
 We introduced the Roblox + Discord setup and walked people through [these instructions](http://metauni.org/posts/make-your-own/make-your-own) ([video](https://youtu.be/TDmMeR6O350)).
 After that was a livestream introducing Roblox Studio ([video](https://youtu.be/W0SIAygiITs)) {`no challenge`}.